Giancarlo Nicotra

 Giancarlo Nicotra (30 April 1944 – 12 June 2013), sometimes spelled Gian Carlo Nicotra, was an Italian television writer, director and actor.

 Biography

 Born in Rome, Nicotra was the son of the actors Mariannina Libassi and Antonio Nicotra.
 He started his career as a child actor in 1950, and his acting career included several leading roles.
 In 1968 he debuted as television director, collaborating with the musical show Canzonissima.
-During his career he was author and director of the sitcom Nonno Felice and of a number of popular variety shows, including Senza rete, La Sberla, Drive In, Grand Hotel, Portobello and Domenica in.
+He was the author and director of the sitcom Nonno Felice and of a number of popular variety shows, including Senza rete, La Sberla, Drive In, Grand Hotel, Portobello and Domenica in.